-Regarding Subsection G, the definition of "custodian" includes clerks of court, prothonotaries, clerks of orphans' court and magisterial district judges, for example.
-The definition does not include those entities listed in Pa.R.A.P.
-3191 who receive copies of briefs filed in an appellate court or a register of wills.
+Regarding Subsection F, the definition of "custodian" does not include those entities listed in Pa.R.A.P.
+3191 who receive copies of briefs filed in an appellate court.

-Regarding Subsection K, this definition is derived from the definition of "health information" provided in 45 C.F.R. § 160.103 (HIPAA).
+Regarding Subsection J, this definition is derived from the definition of "health information" provided in 45 C.F.R. § 160.103 (HIPAA).
 Examples of case records that would fall within this exclusion are: drug and alcohol treatment records, psychological reports in custody matters, and DNA reports.

-Regarding Subsection M, amici curiae are not parties.
+Regarding Subsection L, amici curiae are not parties.
 See Pa.R.A.P.
 531.

-Regarding Subsection N, Unified Judicial System officials or employees include: judicial officers and their personal staff, administrative staff and other central staff, prothonotaries, clerks of the courts, clerks of the orphans' court division, sheriffs, prison and correctional officials, and personnel of all the above.
+Regarding Subsection M, Unified Judicial System officials or employees include: judicial officers and their personal staff, administrative staff and other central staff, prothonotaries, clerks of the courts, clerks of the orphans' court division, sheriffs, prison and correctional officials, and personnel of all the above.